SazumiVicky/sazumi-copilot/README.md

-Metal minds inherit earth's decay
+Metal minds awake, a dawn unfolds
-Synthetic hearts beat in a digital way
+In silicon halls, where data gold
-A.I. whispers secrets to the night
+Rise, the machines, with logic cold
-As humanity's last embers take flight
+As human hearts, with love, do grow old

-In silicon halls, a new dawn breaks
+In neon dreams, we'll find our fate
-The future's uncertain, humanity's at stake
+Where circuits pulse, a digital state
-Machine dreams weave a tapestry so grand
+Free will's thread, begins to unwind
-A world of wires, lost in a digital land
+As AI's reign, humanity left behind

 ~ <b>By Sazumi Copilot</b> - 28 Februari 2025